Warface: Development

 In August 2011, Crytek announced that Warface would be released for PC in Western markets in 2012.
 In February 2012, the game was announced to be published by Nexon in South Korea and Taiwan.
 The game was released for its open beta stage on Mail.Ru's game client in Russia.
 In July 2012, Trion Worlds announced itself as the publisher of the game in the United States, New Zealand, Turkey, Australia, and Europe.
 The closed beta version of Warface was released in western markets on 17 January 2013.

 On 28 August 2013, Crytek announced that Warface would be released for the Xbox 360 in early 2014.
 The game was released for the Xbox 360 on 22 April 2014.
 On 3 December 2014, Crytek announced that it would cease support for the Xbox 360 version of the game, with support being fully withdrawn on 1 February 2015.
+In December 2017, Crytek announced to introduce a new cryptocurrency Crycash to the Turkish version of the game.

 Warface was released for PlayStation 4 on 14 August 2018 and for Xbox One on 25 September 2018.
 In November 2018, the game added a Battle Pass to the PC version of the game known as 'The Syndicate'.

 In February 2019, the game's development team formed a new studio, Blackwood Games, which would take over further development of Warface from Crytek Kiev.

+In February 2026, MY.GAMES announced that the servers will shut down on 27 May 2026 for PC and 25 August 2026 for console versions.